Unoqwy/verse.nvim/README.md

 -- list digest files which are usually not located alongside user code require("verse.project").list_digest_files()

--- variant to the above function that returns a `fd` command line to list digest files require("verse.project").list_digest_files_cmd()
+-- variant to the above function that returns a `fd` (or `fdfind`) command line to list digest files require("verse.project").list_digest_files_cmd()
 ```